Why You Should Be Concerned About Changes to a Will

 Coercing/manipulating an elder into changing their will or power of attorney are two forms of financial abuse.
 Other types of financial abuse include:

 - Stealing money or objects from the elder

 - Forging the elder’s signature on checks or documents

 - Cashing a check without the elder’s permission or authorization

-Financial abuse is often coupled with neglect and physical or sexual abuse.
-If you suspect another type of abuse you should check if financial abuse is also occurring.
+Financial abuse is often present when there is also physical or sexual abuse.
+If you suspect another type of abuse, you should check if financial abuse is also occurring.

 Reasons to Report Financial Abuse of the Elderly Cases

-Financial abuse can have more than just financial consequences.
+Financial abuse can have more than just economic consequences.
 According to the Consumer Financial Protection Bureau, financial exploitation can result in these signs of financial abuse:

 Signs of Financial Abuse